Don’t you understand? This regeneration is failing!

 The Fifth Doctor

-There’s also the symbolism of the new Doctor unravelling the iconic scarf to enable him to find his way back to the console room, which symbolises the unravelling of his mind.
+There’s also the symbolism of the new Doctor unraveling the iconic scarf to enable him to find his way back to the console room, which symbolises the Doctor’s deteriorating mental state.
 We also get Davison revisiting his past incarnations, which is quite good fun and the first time this really happens in the ‘classic’ era of Doctor Who.

 In the Fifth Doctor era, there is always a problem of the companions.
 Many critics of this part of the show’s history claim that the TARDIS is too full and that many writers do not know what to do with all three companions.
 To a certain extent, this is true of Castrovalva, however, I find the use of Adric to be quite creative and Bidmead does do a good job of giving Tegan and Nyssa something to do to help the Doctor’s regeneration along.
 This does make sense too, as these are the Doctor’s newest companions, so they should be thrust almost front and centre with the new Doctor.
 Despite this, it does seem a bit bizarre that Tegan is so doting over a man she barely knows.
 Whilst making my notes, I noticed a similarity between the trap the Master has Adric in and Ebony Maw torturing Doctor Strange in Infinity War…or maybe that’s just my mind in geek overdrive.